KnowageLabs/Knowage-Documentation/chapter_3/create_registry/index.rst

 In this way, profile attribute value will be treated as a list of values and filter will be applied with this criteria.

-JPivot Registry instance
+Pivot Registry instance
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The Registry instance allows to develop also a Jpivot table.
+The Registry instance allows to develop also a pivot table.
 See the last figure (above) to have an idea while the syntax example is given in the next code:

 .. code-block:: xml
     :linenos: